Install NVIDIA GPU drivers on N-series VMs running Windows

 Microsoft redistributes NVIDIA GRID driver installers for NV and NVv3-series VMs used as virtual workstations or for virtual applications.
 Install only these GRID drivers on Azure NV-series VMs, only on the operating systems listed in the following table.
 These drivers include licensing for GRID Virtual GPU Software in Azure.
 You do not need to set up a NVIDIA vGPU software license server.

-The GRID drivers redistributed by Azure do not work on non-NV series VMs like NC, NCv2, NCv3, ND, and NDv2-series VMs.
+The GRID drivers redistributed by Azure do not work on non-NV series VMs like NCv2, NCv3, ND, and NDv2-series VMs.
 The one exception is the NCas_T4_V3 VM series where the GRID drivers will enable the graphics functionalities similar to NV-series.

 Please note that the Nvidia extension will always install the latest driver.
 We provide links to the previous version here for customers, who have dependency on an older version.